AchiralAchiral

 Filestore

-Persists content you explicitly put in it — files, bookmarks, screenshots, wiki pages.
+Persists content you explicitly put in it, such as files, bookmarks, screenshots, and wiki pages.

 Returned when queried.
 Static and undifferentiated: the cabinet does not know which files have been opened, which matter, or which are stale.